 These are some default autopilot sentiments of the typical millennial law student.
 Can we throw millennials back where we found them?
 Yes, please take me away from this mortal coil.

 Let’s start by addressing that last one.
 Unless you were already exposed to alternate paths, you probably naturally assumed that you needed to go with a bar prep company after graduation.
-The question was framed as a “which one” false dilemma, rather than “should I.” You were bombarded with offers from the usual suspects since day one.
+The question was framed as “which one,” rather than “should I.” You were bombarded with offers from the usual suspects since day one.